Earthsea (miniseries): Author's response

 Le Guin, author of the novels on which the miniseries is based, was not involved in the development of the material or the making of the production.
-She has written a number of responses to the handling of this adaptation of her works, "A Whitewashed Earthsea" and "Frankenstein's Earthsea."
-She noted, "When I sold the rights to Earthsea a few years ago, my contract gave me the standard status of "consultant"—which means whatever the producers want it to mean, almost always little or nothing," and that, "Mr. Lieberman, one of the producers, published a statement telling people what 'Ursula' (whom he has never met) 'intended' by the books.
-That changed the situation.
-They were taking advantage of my silence by sticking words in my mouth.
-I put a reply on my website...."
+She has written a number of responses to the handling of this adaptation of her works, including "A Whitewashed Earthsea" and "Frankenstein's Earthsea."
+She noted that when she sold the rights to Earthsea, her contract gave her "the standard status of 'consultant'—which means whatever the producers want it to mean, almost always little or nothing".
+Le Guin has accused the Sci-Fi Channel of having "wrecked" her books and of having removed the "crucial element" of race from them.
+She asserted that when she reviewed the script for the miniseries, she "realized the producers had no understanding of what the books are about and no interest in finding out.
+All they intended was to use the name Earthsea, and some of the scenes from the books, in a generic McMagic movie with a meaningless plot based on sex and violence".